Cheers Your Cosmos to the Most Fabulous Sex and the City Gift Guide - E! Online

 Put these magnets on your fridge, locker, or anywhere else you want to see the SATC cast in your life.

-It's not too soon to fan out over And Just Like That, the HBOMax spin-off show that's in the works.
+Fan out over And Just Like That, the Max spin-off show has finished its second season.
 And this t-shirt is just so cute.

-Sex and the City inspired stainless steel tumbler
+Sex and the City Inspired Stainless Steel Tumbler

 Why have a plain tumbler when you can have one full of Sex and the City memories and quotes?

-We all have a Samantha Jones in our friend group.
-Celebrate her with this card.
-It's definitely worth a spot on the fridge.

-Bachelorette Party Shirts, Sex and the City
+Sex and the City Bachelorette Party Shirts

 There's no better way to celebrate an upcoming marriage than to make the bachelorette party a Sex and the City-themed event.
 Case in point: these tanks.